matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Entry-Hierarchy.jpg)

-Hierachy buttons can be used to navigate the sturcture's substructures such as chains and residues.
+Hierarchy buttons can be used to navigate the structure's substructures such as chains and residues.

 #### Different Viewing Modes (Small, Medium, Large)